 Yes, now is the time to check your stack of syllabus and go through the whole syllabus, in a subject wise manner, and check the weightage of each topic.

-On the basis of the CBSE Board exam date sheet and your analysis of the syllabus and marking weightage, you should now create a time table for yourself.
+On the basis of the CBSE Board exam date sheet 2024 class 10 and your analysis of the syllabus and marking weightage, you should now create a time table for yourself.
 Include more time for subjects that require more work from your side even if they aren’t your favourite.
 You can even study your favourite subjects as a relaxing part to boost your motivation for the preparations ahead.

 It is very important to prepare a time table based on your individual needs because you would not want yourself spending a day on a topic of 5 marks while you barely save enough time for a 20 mark topic, right?